 In at number three is Bowen Island, a forested paradise just 25 km (15.5 mi) northwest of Vancouver.
-To get there, you can take a 20-minute ferry ride from Horseshoe Bay in West Vancouver, or a water taxi from downtown’s Granville Island.
+To get there, you can take a 20-minute ferry ride from Horseshoe Bay in West Vancouver, or a water taxi from downtown Vancouver (year-round) or Granville Island (weekends during the summer).
 If you’re looking to spend your time outdoors, the island’s waters are perfect for swimming and sea kayaking, with sheltered bays and sandy beaches around every corner.
-If you’re up for a hike or mountain bike, there are endless trails to explore, from steep hills to relaxing strolls.
-For those looking to experience the island’s culture, Bowen is full q shops, restaurants, cafes, and art galleries just a short stroll from the ferry in Snug Cove.
-It’s Canada’s fourth-most artistic community per capita, so be sure to check out the work of the talented local artists!
+If you’re up for a hike or mountain bike ride, there are endless trails to explore, from steep hills to relaxing strolls.
+For those looking to experience the island’s culture, Bowen is full of shops, restaurants, cafes, and art galleries just a short stroll from the ferry in Snug Cove.
 The people on Bowen Island are also known for their laid-back living, so you’ll be feeling relaxed in no time (20-minute to be precise).

-It’s no surprise that Whistler, just two-hours north of Vancouver, made the list.
+It’s no surprise that Whistler, just 90 minutes north of Vancouver, made the list.
 The drive along the Sea-to-Sky Highway is worth the trip in and of itself.
 It’s hard not to be in awe of this scenic highway stretch; watch as the Coast Mountain range rises from the glittering waters of Howe Sound and look for snow-capped peaks, canyons and waterfalls en route.
 Popular stops include Porteau Cove, the Sea-to-Sky Gondola, and Brandywine Falls to name a few.
 Once you arrive in Whistler, sit back and relax on one of the many village patios, hit the trails with your mountain bike, or visit Scandinave Spa for a day of rejuvenation.
 Have some fun in the sun with a paddle down the River of Golden Dreams, a zip-lining adventure, or a day at one of Whistler’s beautiful lakes, such as Nita Lake or Lost Lake.
-Our fans also recommended heading past Whistler to Joffre Lakes to hike glacier-laden peaks and stare out over the turquoise water.

 Our fan’s number one choice for a Vancouver day trip?
 BC’s capital city, Victoria, on Vancouver Island.
 There are several options to get to Victoria, each more scenic than the last.
 Hop on the one hour and forty minute-ferry, or take a scenic 35-minute float plane ride.
 Some whale watching companies combine a day trip to Vancouver with sightseeing.
 Whichever you choose, there will be no shortage of breathtaking scenery along the way.
 So what did our fans recommend to do in Victoria?
 If you love gardens, head from the ferry to the world-famous Butchart Gardens to stroll the magnificent gardens and discover why people come back year after year.
 If you’d prefer to get right into the action, head straight for downtown where you can stroll along the lovely Inner Harbour, stop in at one of the waterside restaurants, or do some shopping along Lower Johnson Street (known as ‘LoJo’ to the locals).
 Check out the exhibits at the Royal BC Museum, or rent a bike and head to one of Victoria’s many iconic spots, such as Fisherman’s Wharf, Beacon Hill Park, or Dallas Road.
 Our fans also recommended heading up island from Victoria to Nanaimo or the Cowichan Valley and taking the ferry back to Vancouver via the Departure Bay Ferry in Nanaimo for another amazing coastal route.